lokeshtr/NSCLC/README.md

 pip install Boruta==0.2
 pip install plotly==4.13.0
 ```
-# Make Sure that all the files are present and accessible to the code on your local machine.
+# Please ensure that all the files are accessible on your local machine.

-## Directions to use Botura feature selection
+## Use Boruta feature selection

 1. Open <b>Boruta Feature Selection.ipynb</b>

-2. Please unzip "train_data_whole_merged.zip" to the local directory and save to the main working directory where the zip file was earlier saved.
+2. Unzip "train_data_whole_merged.zip" to the local directory and save to the main working directory where the zip file was earlier saved.

 3. Please run the code and wait for some time while the processing is being done.